cosmosclassroom/cosmosintheclassroom/partials_cons_energy.md

 - (d) Player 4: Calculate the velocity at the moment the diver hits the water.

   <details>
+    The velocity at 5.0 m is 9.9 m/s
-    The final velocity is 9.9 m/s
+    The final velocity before striking the water is 14.0 m/s
   </details>

 ---